saylordotorg/course_polsc241/Unit04.md

+---
+layout: default
+title: "POLSC241: Introduction to Public Administration"
+course_description: "A detailed introduction to the role of the public bureaucracy in American society and the interplay of politics and public administration at the national, state, and local levels.
+Topics include ethics, organization theory and behavior, public policy formation, public management, administrative reform, and intergovernmental relations."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Public Management** <span id="4"></span>
 *The traditional model of public administration – characterized by Weber’s theory of bureaucracy, Woodrow Wilson’s politics/administration